 I add the wood chunks as soon as I have the meat on the grate and the temperature up to 225 degrees.

-I maintain the temperature by adding charcoal briquettes as needed to keep the temperature up for the 6-8 hour cooking time.
+You can maintain the temperature by adding charcoal briquettes as needed to keep the temperature up for the 6-8 hour cooking time.
 I add the wood chips for the first 4 hours of cooking while the meat is raw.

-The meat is about half way through the cooking process at this point.
+The meat is about halfway through the cooking process at this point.
 You can see here, we also cooked some pork shoulders as well as the baby back ribs.

 Properly cooked ribs will pull off the bones when bitten!
 Like a properly cooked steak, they will have some chew, however, properly cooked ribs will not be tough.